How harmonised standards, freer trading regulations and reduced paperwork make the 'single market' of the EU attractive to importers and exporters.

 Selling goods to new markets isn’t the only way to begin trading within the EU.
 Many contracts in the EU are put out to tender - and businesses across the EU are equally entitled to compete to win these contracts.

 Many of these contracts are in the public sector.
-The Tenders Electronic Daily (TED) website lists all contracts worth over £100,000.
-Search for EU contracts on the TED website - registration required.
+The Tenders Electronic Daily (TED) website lists all contracts worth over £100,000 (registration required].

 You can also use the services of private companies which charge a fee for assisting you to find contracts in the EU for which your business can submit a tender.

 For private-sector contracts, useful sources of information include: